Commander-in-Chief's Trophy: History of the trophy

 The trophy is named for the U.S. President, who is the Commander-in-Chief of all U.S. military services under the U.S. Constitution.
 The President has personally awarded the trophy on a number of occasions.
 During the 1980s, for instance, President Ronald Reagan presented the award in an annual White House ceremony.
 In 1996, President Bill Clinton presented the trophy to the Army team at Veterans Stadium after the Army–Navy Game.
-From 2003 to 2007, President George W. Bush presented the trophy to Navy teams at ceremonies in the White House.
+From 2003 to 2008, then-president George W. Bush presented the trophy to Navy teams at ceremonies in the White House.
+The White House presentation continued under the presidencies of Barack Obama, Donald Trump, and Joe Biden.

 During the late 1980s and early 1990s, the winner of the trophy, if bowl eligible, was granted an invitation to the Liberty Bowl in Memphis, Tennessee.

-Navy was the first to five wins in 1981, while Army won its fifth in 1988 and Air Force in 1989 to knot the series (five wins each with three shares).
-Air Force has led since their win in 1990, and dominated through 2002, with sixteen wins to Army's six.
-Winless in the series for over two decades, Navy reeled off seven consecutive sweeps from 2003 through 2009 to draw close.

-In the annual series, Air Force plays a home game and a road game, usually both on campus, hosting Navy in even-numbered years and Army in odd years.
-Exceptions have included Air Force playing Navy at Jack Kent Cooke Stadium in Maryland in 1999 and Army at Globe Life Field in Texas in 2021.
+In the annual series, Air Force plays a home game and a road game, usually (but not always) both on campus, hosting Navy in even-numbered years and Army in odd-numbered years.
 Army–Navy is a neutral site game, usually in a major eastern metropolitan area and most frequently in Philadelphia.
 Home games for Army–Navy are usually the result of circumstance, such as the 1942 and 1943 editions being moved to Annapolis and West Point due to World War II and 2020 at Army's campus because of the COVID-19 pandemic.